AaTekle/LSTM_Forecasting/README.md

 # S&P 500 Financial Forecasting with LSTM

 I built a Long Short-Term Memory (LSTM) model to forecast S&P 500 stock prices using historical data.
-The process involved data preprocessing, feature engineering, sequence preparation, and finally training the LSTM to predict future closing prices.
+The process involved data preprocessing, feature engineering, sequence preparation, and training the LSTM to predict future closing prices.

 ### 1. Data Loading and Preprocessing
 I started by importing the S&P 500 dataset and filtering it down to the most recent 15,000 records.
 I cleaned any NaN or infinite values and converted the `date` column into datetime format.
 To standardize the price data, I scaled the closing prices between 0 and 1.

 ### 2. Feature Engineering
-I enriched the dataset with several additional features:
+I created new characteristics within the dataset using several new additional features:
 - **Price Change**: Computed the percentage difference between opening and closing prices.
 - **Technical Indicators**: Added RSI, MACD, and Bollinger Bands.
 - **Moving Averages**: Included both short-term (5-day) and medium-term (20-day) moving averages.